patrycja-io/asteroids/README.md

 I have done manual testing:

+Hero section:

-Asteroids Game plus button: - Try to press button, expected popup modal with text about the game - fully working Press Play button -Try to press "play button, expected to be redirected to game section Viddeo games at `80s plus button -Try to press button, expected popup modal nested youtube video - fully working
+Asteroids Game plus button: - Try to press button, expected popup modal with text about the game - fully working Press Play button -Try to press "play"- Try to press button, expected popup modal nested youtube video - fully working

+Scrolling up and down on wesite works

 Game

-Carousel is programmed on 7 sec and instead of slide it disolve.
-Carosuel doesnt have indicators wich was designed that way.
-Wait 7 secs and check if carosuel photo changed on the next one in the queue Carousel 2 -Testimonials

-Carousel is programmed on 7 sec and it slides
-Carosuel doesnt have indicators wich was designed that way.
-Wait 7 secs and check if carosuel photo changed on the next one in the queue Contact form:
+Navigation of the ship when pressed designed button - works Laser shooting after tapping in space bar - works Counting points after shooted asteroid - works
+Saving best score of a game - works
+Loosking lifes after hitted by asteroids -works

 Go to the Social Links

 Try to press on Github icon and be redirected to Github opened up with my profile - fully working Try to press on Instagram icon and be redirected to Instagram page opened up in new tab with my profile - fully working Try to press on Linkedin icon and be redirected to Linkedin opened up with my profile - fully working